Celtic F.C. in European football

 Celtic Football Club is a Scottish football club based in Glasgow, which has regularly taken part in European competitions since its first appearance in the 1962–63 Inter-Cities Fairs Cup.
-Since then, the club has competed in every UEFA-organised competition, exception for the UEFA Super Cup and the defunct Intertoto Cup.
+Since then, the club has competed in every UEFA-organized competition, with the exception of the UEFA Super Cup and the defunct Intertoto Cup.

 The club became the first British team and only Scottish team to date to win the European Cup by defeating Inter Milan in the 1967 final.
-The team who defeated Inter Milan at the final, held at the Estádio Nacional in Lisbon, have since become known as "The Lisbon Lions".
-During the 1960s, Celtic also reached the semi-finals of the European Cup Winners' Cup twice before reaching another European Cup final in 1970 where they lost 2–1 to Feyenoord after extra-time, then two further European Cup semi-finals in 1972 and 1974.

-In more recent years, Celtic reached the 2003 UEFA Cup Final in Seville, which they lost 3–2 after extra time to Porto.
-They also reached the last 16 of the Champions League on three occasions in the 2006–07, 2007–08, and 2012–13 seasons.
-The 2021–22 season saw Celtic participate in its 57th European campaign.
+In more recent years, Celtic reached the 2003 UEFA Cup Final in Seville on 21 May 2003, which they lost 3–2 after extra time to Porto.

 Scott Brown, a long-serving captain for Celtic, holds the club record for the most European appearances, playing in 127 matches.
-Henrik Larsson, who scored twice in the 2003 UEFA Cup Final, is the club's record goalscorer, with 35 goals.
+Henrik Larsson, who scored twice in the 2003 UEFA Cup Final, is the record goal scorer of the club, with 35 goals.

 Background

 The first officially sanctioned European club tournament, the European Champion Clubs' Cup, was launched in 1955.
 Conceived by Gabriel Hanot, the editor of L'Équipe, as a competition for winners of the European national football leagues, it is considered the most prestigious European football competition.
 Hibernian were amongst the 16 sides invited to take part in the tournament's first season, and they became the first British club to participate in European club competition.
 Rangers took part in the tournament the following season as champions of Scotland.
-The Inter-Cities Fairs Cup was also established at the same time, and in 1960 Hibernian became the first Scottish club to participate, eliminating Barcelona en route to the semi-final, where they lost to Roma.
+The Inter-Cities Fairs Cup was also established at the same time, and in 1960 Hibernian became the first Scottish club to participate, eliminating Barcelona on route to the semi-final, where they lost to Roma.
 The 1960–61 season was also the inaugural year of the European Cup Winners' Cup, with Rangers reaching the final.
 They were comfortably beaten over two legs by Fiorentina, but were still the first British club to reach a UEFA sanctioned European club final.